OSGeo/PROJ/docs/source/development/reference/functions.rst

     Batch transform an array of :c:type:`PJ_COORD`.

+    Performs transformation on all points, even if errors occur on some points (new to 8.0.
+Previous versions would exit early in case of failure on a given point)

+    Individual points that fail to transform will have their components set to ``HUGE_VAL``

     :param P: Transformation object
     :type P: :c:type:`PJ` *
     :param `direction`: Transformation direction.
     :type `direction`: PJ_DIRECTION
     :param n: Number of coordinates in :c:data:`coord`
     :type n: `size_t`
-    :returns: `int` 0 if all observations are transformed without error, otherwise returns error number
+    :returns: `int` 0 if all observations are transformed without error, otherwise returns error number.
+              This error number will be a precise error number if all coordinates that fail to transform for the same reason, or a generic error code if they fail for different reasons.

 Error reporting